zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

   console.log(err.message);
  });

 checkStatus
 ~~~~~~~~~~~~

-The ``checkStatus`` interface is used to check if the local node block is synchronized.
+The ``checkStatus`` interface is used to check whether the local node block is synchronized.

 The method to call this interface is as follows: